iamepps/prefix-notation/README.md

 ###  Installation / running
 - I use poetry for dependency management.
 Clone the repo and run `poetry install`
-- To run the evaluator use `poetry run pytjon main.py`
+- To run the evaluator use `poetry run python main.py`
 - You'll be prompted to provide an expression.

 ### Incomplete bits